Berkaykocak1707/ExchangeRateConverterApp/README.md

 # ExchangeRateConverterApp

-The Currency Converter is a Windows Form application that allows users to convert an amount from one currency to another.
-It provides the buying and selling rates for different currencies.
+Currency Converter is a Windows Forms application that allows users to convert an amount from one currency to another.
+It provides buy and sell rates for different currencies.

 ## Features

 - Convert the entered amount from one currency to another.
-- Display the buying and selling rates for various currencies.
+- View buying and selling rates for various currencies.
-- Real-time update of converted amounts based on the selected currency.
+- Real-time update of converted amounts according to the selected currency.

-## Technologies Used
+## Used Technologies

 - C# programming language
 - Windows Forms for the user interface

 ## How to Use

-1. Clone the repository
+1. Clone the repository:

 2. Open the solution in Visual Studio.

 3. Build and run the application.

-4. Enter the amount in the specified currency.
+4. Enter the amount to be converted.

-5. Select the target currency from the dropdown.
+5. Select "Sell" or "Buy" from the dropdown menu.

-6. The converted amounts will be displayed for both buying and selling rates.
+6. The converted amount, along with the corresponding buy or sell rate, will be displayed.

-## Contributing
+## Contribution

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.
+If you encounter any issues or have suggestions for improvements, please create a new issue or submit a pull request.